- 1964 “blackface” circuits AA763, AB763

 - V9 GZ34 = Rectifier tube

 So, what is so special with the Vibroverb?
 First, the 15″ speaker sets it apart from most guitar amps.
-While most guitar amps have multiple 10″ and 12″ speakers the Vibroverb came with one big Jensen C15n or JBLd130f, the last one with a aluminium dust cap that can be hard to tame.
-Otherwise the blackface Vibroverb is very similar to the other blackface and silverface AB763 Fender amps.
+While most guitar amps have multiple 10″ and 12″ speakers the Vibroverb came with a big Jensen C15n or a JBLd130f, the last one with a huge magnet, aluminium dust cap and flat speaker cone that can be hard to tame in terms of treble, punch and attack.
+Beside the speaker the blackface Vibroverb is very similar to the other blackface and silverface AB763 Fender amps.
 In fact, there aren’t any different features or technical improvements in the Vibroverb that justifies its popularity.
 It’s all about emotions.
-But that’s what music is all about; emotions.

 The Vibroverb belongs to the 6L6 Fender family.
 It is powerful and loud, but in a different way than the 10″ and 12″-amps.
 The Vibroverb did not sell very well in 64 and 65.
 Players probably thought the amp was suited for bass amps, we’re not sure.
 The Vibroverb did score among steel guitar players at the time.
 The 15″ speakers are firm in the bass and have lots of sparkle but most importantly, they have an enormous spread carrying the lower mids to anyone on stage.
 Mid frequencies is exactly what you need on stage in an electrical band.
 The mids will blend in nicely with the bass, drums, piano and horns.
 It will not interfer with the bass like a 4×10″ setup does.
 Of course this is a matter of taste, but a guitar tone with strong mids will contribute to a rich overall melodic footprint in an electrical band.